PUGALENTHIG/mukesh-shopping3/README.md

 <h2>🚧 Note</h2>

-Following limitations have been applied on the hosted webiste to avoid spam:
+Following limitations have been applied on the hosted website to avoid spam:

 *   Post image upload restricted to 1MB
 *   Profile picture upload restricted to 4MB